The Strangest Food Laws in Every State

 In the Golden State, a frog that has participated in a frog jumping competition cannot legally be killed (or, by extension, eaten).
 Apparently, these contests are a popular polliwog pastime for some Californians, who have tried in vain every year since 1986 to break the record of a frog called Rosie the Ribeter.

 In Connecticut, they say a pickle isn’t a pickle unless it can bounce.
 One thought is that this keeps vendors from selling expired or subpar pickles.
 Is the idea equal parts kooky and clever?
 Definitely.
 Is it an actual law, or does it remain unwritten?
 Well, that question leaves us in a pickle.
-(Let us know if you know more!
-And find out our pick for the best store-bought dill pickles, here.)
+(Find our pick for the best store-bought dill pickles.)

-Grab a checkered blanket and woven basket, and make sure you take a few big steps away from the road in Fenwick Island, Delaware, where it’s illegal to have a picnic on the highway!
+Grab a checkered blanket and an adorable picnic basket, and then take a few big steps away from the road in Fenwick Island, Delaware, where it’s illegal to have a picnic on the highway!
 That this law exists makes us wonder whether early Delawareans were ahead of the curve when it comes to street food.